Henry Abramson

-Henry Abramson (born 1963) is the dean of the Lander College of Arts and Sciences in Flatbush, New York.
-Before that, he served as the Dean for Academic Affairs and Student Services at Touro College's Miami branch (Touro College South).
+Henry Abramson (born 1963) is a Jewish Orthodox historian who is the current dean of the Lander College for Men at Touro College in Flatbush, New York.
+Before that, he served as the Dean for Academic Affairs and Student Services at Touro College South in Miami.
+Both are part of the Touro University System.
 He is notable for his teachings on Jewish history and Judaism as a religion.

 Biography

 Henry Abramson was born and raised in Iroquois Falls, Ontario.
-He received his doctorate in History from the University of Toronto in 1995, studying under Professor Paul Robert Magocsi, earning the first PhD in Ukrainian-Jewish history awarded since the establishment of the Chair of Ukrainian Studies there.
+He received his doctorate in History from the University of Toronto in 1995, studying under Professor Paul Robert Magocsi, earning the first PhD in Ukrainian Jewish history awarded since the establishment of the Chair of Ukrainian Studies there.
 His research was also supervised by Professor Michael Marrus and Professor Zvi Gitelman.

 Abramson was named to the Shevchenko Scientific Society in 1999.

-He was Assistant and later Associate Professor of History/Jewish Studies at Florida Atlantic University from 1996-2006 and during that time held appointments at a number of institutions including Oxford University, Cornell University, Harvard University, and Hebrew University.
+He was Assistant and later Associate Professor of History/Jewish Studies at Florida Atlantic University from 1996-2006 and, during that time held appointments at several institutions, including Oxford University, Cornell University, Harvard University, and Hebrew University of Jerusalem.
 While teaching at Hebrew University, he simultaneously attended the class taught by Rabbi Mendel Weinbach at Ohr Somayach, Jerusalem.
 His study partners there included Rabbi Natan Gamedze.
 As Associate Professor and University Library Scholar of Judaica, he worked with the large collection of Yiddish materials in the Wimberly Library, and in this capacity he founded the Kultur Festival of Yiddish Culture in Boca Raton.

 In 2006, Abramson moved to his position at Touro College South.
 Since 2015 he serves as Dean of the Avenue J campus of Touro College in Brooklyn, New York.
 He has since founded the Flatbush Society of Fellows, an honours program for students at the Avenue J campus of Touro College.

-Effective from September 2018, he was named Dean and Chief Academic Officer of Machon L’Parnasa Institute for Professional Studies at Touro College.
-The responsibilities of this position include working with the College architects and construction teams in the design and construction of a new campus, the overhaul of existing associate degree programs and the creation of vocation-oriented academic programming.
+In September 2018, he was named Dean and Chief Academic Officer of Machon L’Parnasa Institute for Professional Studies at Touro College.
+The responsibilities of this position include working with the college architects and construction teams to design and construct a new campus, overhauling existing associate degree programs, and creating vocation-oriented academic programming.
 Abramson also gives a class on the Mesillat Yesharim at the Young Israel of Lawrence Cedarhurst, and an online Jewish History course for Landers college for men as well as for Lander College of Arts & Sciences.
-The online Jewish History course gives an extensive amount of articles, videos, and material covering various topics throughout Jewish history.
-Including topics such as the Spanish Expulsion, the Haskalah, and the Holocaust, Abramson's online Jewish History course allows his students to gain deeper insight and greater understanding of their roots and their ancestors' history.
+The online Jewish History course gives extensive articles, videos, and material covering various topics throughout Jewish history on issues such as the Spanish expulsion, the Haskalah, and the Holocaust.